Balanica: Assessment

-The findings in both Balanica caves point to possible contact between the Balkans and Middle Eastern hominin populations some 300,000 to 240,000 years ago.
+The findings in both Balanica caves point to possible contact between the Balkans and Southwest Asian hominin populations some 300,000 to 240,000 years ago.
 A number of questions remain open: What was the exact method of dissemination of the cultural innovations?
 Were those migrations of people or exchange of ideas, and who was the initial carrier of the original technologies?
 At this moment, it is not even clear which species of hominins made contact.
-It could be meeting of European and Middle Eastern Neanderthals, or the meeting of regional Neanderthals with ancestors of modern humans.
+It could be meeting of European and Southwest Asian Neanderthals, or the meeting of regional Neanderthals with ancestors of modern humans.

 The mandible from Mala Balanica is the easternmost hominin specimen in Europe dated to the Middle Pleistocene.
 Inferences drawn from the morphology place it outside currently observed variation of European Homo heidelbergensis.
-The lack of derived Neandertal traits, comparison to the contemporary specimens in Southeast Europe, like Kocabaş, Vasogliano and Ceprano, and coupled with Middle Pleistocene synapomorphies, suggest different evolutionary forces shaped ancient residents in the east of the continent where isolation did not play such an important role during glaciations.
+The lack of derived Neandertal traits, comparison to the contemporary specimens in Southeast Europe, like Kocabaş, Visogliano and Ceprano, and coupled with Middle Pleistocene synapomorphies, suggest different evolutionary forces shaped ancient residents in the east of the continent where isolation did not play such an important role during glaciations.

 Excavations are ongoing in both caves, as the bedrock still has not been reached.
-The hominin remains are curated at the National Museum of Serbia in Belgrade.
+The hominin remains are permanently curated at the National Museum of Serbia in Belgrade.

 Protection

-The Government of Serbia made a decision No. 05 633–27622012 on 10 May 2022 to place the caves under the protection as "Locality of Velika and Mala Balanica in Sićevo".
-They were declared an official archaeological site and immovable cultural monument.
-The decision was published in the State Gazette No. 50/12 on 18 May.
-It was registered in the local register of the Institute for the Protection of Cultural Monuments Niš on 28 May 2012 (designation AN 53), with the institute being placed in charge of the administration over the protected area.
-The monument was inducted in the state register of cultural monuments on 17 August 2012, under the designation AN 165.
+On 10 May 2012, the Government of Serbia issued Decision No. 05 633–2762/2012, placing the caves under protection as the "Locality of Velika and Mala Balanica in Sićevo."
+They were officially designated as an archaeological site and immovable cultural monument.
+The decision was published in the Official Gazette of the Republic of Serbia, No. 50/12, on 18 May 2012.
+On 28 May 2012, the site was entered into the local register of the Institute for the Protection of Cultural Monuments in Niš under the designation AN 53, with the Institute assuming responsibility for managing the protected area.
+It was subsequently included in the national register of cultural monuments on 17 August 2012, under the designation AN 165.